sunnasigurveig/UI-fundamentals/README.md

   It is important to have enough whitespace so that the first impression for the visitor on the website will be better and to keep him on the website longer.

 <h3>Alignment</h3>
-  I made a boarder on the left and right of the frame so that I would not put elements too close to the boarder.
-You can see the borders as the red lines I made from the ruler.
-With them I can make sure that the elements touch it on each side and that will make the structure of the website much better and visible appealing.
+  I made a boarder on the left and right of the frame so that I would not put elements too close to the boarder and have them even.
+You can see the borders as the red lines I made from the ruler (also comment nr 7 in figma).
+With them I can make sure that most elements touch it on each side and that will make the structure of the website much better and visibly appealing.

 <h3>Contrast</h3>
   Contrast can be different.